ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 ## Data Preprocessing
-For the Client POC I build, I used historical chat transcript data, however that is not something I can share on this platform.
-For that purpose, I have loaded Arctile Text onto an AWS EC2 instance.
-Article Text was chosen because it is similar in nature to the chatbot utterances we wanted to analyze with Topic Modeling.
-Furthermore, the dataset was similar in size and dimension to the chat transcript data we have.

 Data was loaded onto the AWS EC2 instance, it waas then cleaned by a CleanedHeadlines class before generating a Topic Model.
 Pre-processing the data included removing columns with empty or null data, as well as removing duplicates in data.
 Article ID Tags came in super handy for this process.
 Once the data was cleaned it was stored in partioned *.parquet files in the ./data/CleanedHeadlines-[date] folder.
 The reason behind including the date in the folders was to ensure we were only fetching data once a day.
 This was a descision made from our stakholders.

 If you want to see the sole behavior of the Data Processing please run the command below: